Scouting in Connecticut: Camp Rocky Craig

-As of 2021 this property is not currently being utilized, and council plans to study and evaluate this property to see if they sell it in the future.
 Camp Rock Craig is located in Stamford, Connecticut.
 In 1963, the Girl Scout Council of Southwestern Connecticut began a search for a camp location that was closer to Stamford and the towns they serve.
 26 acre of land was purchased in 1964 in Stamford, Connecticut, and a shelter was immediately built on the property.
-In 1965, the summer camp was opened.
+In 1965, a summer camp was opened.
 The Council camping committee had requested funding to have the meadow drained with final approval being received in 1973.
-Bulldozers began clearing and dredging the land and with the help of volunteer Girl Scouts, Boy Scouts and adults, the meadow was completed.
-The property has rocks for climbing as well as trails, ponds and other camp-related facilities.
+Bulldozers began clearing and dredging the land and with the help of volunteer Girl Scouts, Boy Scouts and adults, and the meadow was completed.
+The property has rocks for climbing as well as trails, ponds, outdoor cooking facilities, outdoor camping shelters and restroom facilities, a sports field, multi-purpose cabin with kitchen and full bathroom, and other camp-related facilities.
+Council plans to study and evaluate this property to determine if it will be sold in the future.